Prothrombinase

 The prothrombinase enzyme complex consists of factor Xa (a serine protease) and factor Va (a protein cofactor).
 The complex assembles on negatively charged phospholipid membranes in the presence of calcium ions.
 The prothrombinase complex catalyzes the conversion of prothrombin (factor II), an inactive zymogen, to thrombin (factor IIa), an active serine protease.
 The activation of thrombin is a critical reaction in the coagulation cascade, which functions to regulate hemostasis in the body.
 To produce thrombin, the prothrombinase complex cleaves two peptide bonds in prothrombin, one after Arg^{271} and the other after Arg^{320}.
 Although it has been shown that factor Xa can activate prothrombin when unassociated with the prothrombinase complex, the rate of thrombin formation is severely decreased under such circumstances.
-The prothrombinase complex can catalyze the activation of prothrombin at a rate 3 x 10^{5}-fold faster than can factor Xa alone.
+The prothrombinase complex can catalyze the activation of prothrombin at a rate 300,000-fold faster than can factor Xa alone.
 Thus, the prothrombinase complex is required for the efficient production of activated thrombin and also for adequate hemostasis.